 Specialising in EEG statistical pattern recognition we have developed unique diagnostic aids by combining cutting-edge machine learning and our database of EEG recordings from over 3,000 persons followed clinically for over a decade.

 Mentis Cura products draw on Mentis Cura’s vast databases of more than 3,000 EEG recordings and their detailed analysis.
-All clinical cases are based on a consensus clinical diagnosis, according to standard clinical guidelines.
+All clinical cases have a consensus clinical diagnosis that was reached according to standard clinical guidelines.

-The ADHD-I database consist of EEG recordings from children without an ADHD diagnosis and children diagnosed with a developmental and/or psychiatric disorder either at the Child and Adolescent Psychiatric department at Landspitali University Hospital or the Center for Child Development and Behavior in Reykjavik Iceland.
-The clinical diagnosis include Attentional deficit hyperactive disorder (ADHD), anxiety, depression, autism, Tourette, oppositional defiant disorder, obsessive compulsion disorder and other.
+The ADHD-I database consists of EEG recordings from children without an Attention deficit hyperactivity disorder (ADHD) diagnosis and children diagnosed with a developmental and/or psychiatric disorder either at the Child and Adolescent Psychiatric department at Landspitali University Hospital or the Center for Child Development and Behavior in Reykjavik Iceland.
+The clinical diagnosis include ADHD, anxiety, depression, autism, Tourette syndrome, oppositional defiant disorder, obsessive compulsion disorder and other.
 To date, the database consists of over 1200 EEG recordings from children aged 6-17 years of age.

 The ADHD-II database stems from adult individuals without an ADHD diagnosis and individuals diagnosed with ADHD and/or psychiatric disorders at the Psychiatric Center of Landspítali University Hospital in Iceland.
-They include recording from people diagnosed with ADHD, anxiety, depression, bipolar disorder, substance abuse, personality disorder and other.
+It includes recordings from people diagnosed with ADHD, anxiety, depression, bipolar disorder, substance abuse, personality disorder and other.
 To date, the database consists of over 700 EEG recordings from individuals aged 18-60 years of age, subjects are still being recruited.